SDL-Hercules-390/hyperion/readme/README.MINGW.md

-Make a copy of the 'msys.bat' file in "d:\msys\1.0" and update it with your prefered colors and window geometry settings:
+Make a copy of the 'msys.bat' file in "d:\msys\1.0" and update it with your preferred colors and window geometry settings:

 rem (deleted by Fish)                      if "x%MINGW32BGCOLOR%" == "x" set MINGW32BGCOLOR=LightYellow